 High School Diploma for Veterans

-Operation Recognition allows certain veterans to earn high school diplomas if they left school without graduating.
-Section 305 of the NYS Education Law created Operation Recognition to recognize the dedication and sacrifice of WWII, Korea, and Vietnam veterans who left school before graduation by awarding them a high school diploma.
+Operation Recognition allows eligible veterans to earn high school diplomas if they left school without graduating.
+Section 305 of the NYS Education Law created Operation Recognition to recognize the dedication and sacrifice of veterans who left school before graduation by awarding them a high school diploma.

 Who is Eligible?